Ghost in the Shell

-Ghost in the Shell (Note: Known in Japan as (攻殻機動隊, Kōkaku Kidōtai)) is a Japanese cyberpunk military science fiction media franchise based on the manga series of the same name written and illustrated by Masamune Shirow.
-The manga, first serialized between 1989 and 1991, is set in mid-21st century Japan and tells the story of the fictional counter-cyberterrorist organization Public Security Section 9, led by protagonist Major Motoko Kusanagi.
+Ghost in the Shell (Note: Known in Japan as (攻殻機動隊, Kōkaku Kidōtai)) is a Japanese cyberpunk military science fiction media franchise that began with the eponymous manga series, written and illustrated by Masamune Shirow.
+The manga, first serialized from 1989 to 1991, is set in the mid-21st-century and follows the fictional counter-cyberterrorist organization Public Security Section 9, led by protagonist Major Motoko Kusanagi.

 Animation studio Production I.G has produced several anime adaptations of the series.
 These include the 1995 film of the same name and its 2004 sequel, Ghost in the Shell 2: Innocence; the 2002 television series Ghost in the Shell: Stand Alone Complex and its 2020 follow-up, Ghost in the Shell: SAC_2045; and the Ghost in the Shell: Arise original video animation series.
-In addition, an American-produced live-action film was released on March 2017.
+An American-produced live-action film was released in March 2017.
+A direct adaptation of the manga produced by Science Saru, titled The Ghost in the Shell, aired in 2026.

 Overview

 Title

-The original editor Koichi Yuri says: At first, Ghost in the Shell came from Shirow, but when Yuri asked for "something more flashy", Shirow came up with "攻殻機動隊 Koukaku Kidou Tai (Shell Squad)" for Yuri.
-But Shirow was attached to including "Ghost in the Shell" as well even if in smaller type.
+The original editor Koichi Yuri said that Shirow first submitted Ghost in the Shell as the title for the manga, but when Yuri asked for "something more flashy", Shirow came up with "攻殻機動隊 Koukaku Kidou Tai (Shell Squad)" for Yuri.
+However, Shirow was attached to including "Ghost in the Shell" as well even if in smaller type, creating the full title of the series.